Basic Tutorial: Automated Cryptic Pocket Detection with Probe Occupancy Analysis

 Cryptic Pockets Floe Report (Probe Occupancy Analysis)

-• Visualize the interactive network plot:
+Visualize the interactive network plot.

-Each node in the interactive network plot represents a pocket, and the edge connecting two pockets corresponds to the inverse of center of mass distance between two pockets.
-Node size corresponds to probe-occupancy free energy.
+Each node in the interactive network plot represents a pocket, and the edge connecting two pockets corresponds to the inverse of the center-of-mass distance between two pockets.
+Node size corresponds to the probe occupancy free energy.
 The range of node colors corresponds to the number of pocket residues.
 By clicking on a node, a visualization of a representative protein configuration appears with the pocket-forming residues highlighted by a blue surface.
-If Important Residues input is provided by the user, those residues will get highlighted by a pink surface along with pocket-forming residues.
-You can visualize the residue side-chains by clicking on the Show Residues button given at the left-bottom corner of the page.
+If the Important Residues parameter is provided by the user, those residues will be highlighted by a pink surface along with pocket-forming residues.
+You can visualize the residue side chains by clicking on the “Show Residues” button given at the bottom left corner of the page.
 Alternatively, clicking on an individual residue atom will show the label for that atom.
 Hovering over an edge in the network plot will display edge metadata.

-• Download ranked pockets data:
+Download ranked pockets data.

 Pocket Receptors (Probe Occupancy Analysis) Dataset

-• Access the pocket receptors dataset:
+Access the pocket receptors dataset.

-After the job is complete, you can get to the dataset PocketReceptors(ProbeOccupancyAnalysis) by clicking on the job.
-Click on the Floe tab on the blue navigation side bar and then click on the Jobs tab at the top of the page.
+After the job is complete, you can get to the details of your job (in this case, the dataset Pocket Receptors (Probe Occupancy Analysis)) by clicking on the job.
+Navigate to the Jobs Tab on the Floe page.
 Click on the job that you want to inspect.
-Click on VIEW IN PROJECT DATA button next to Results.
-This will redirect you to the Data navigation side bar tab and show only the outputs associated with the job.
-Click on the icon of a blue circle with a + symbol that is next to the dataset name (default name: Pocket Receptors (Probe Occupancy Analysis)).
-It will change to a green circle with a white checkmark and will allow you to view the dataset in the Analyze page and the 3D Modeling page.
+Click on the “View in Project Data” button next to ‘Results.’
+This will redirect you to the Data page and show only the outputs associated with the job.
+Next to the dataset (default name: Pocket Receptors (Probe Occupancy Analysis)), click on the circle with a + sign to activate the dataset.
+It will change to a green circle with a checkmark and will allow you to view the dataset in the Analyze page and the 3D Modeling page.

-Click on the blue navigation side bar Analyze tab.
-Make sure that your Active Dataset is set to PocketReceptors(ProbeOccupancyAnalysis) dataset that you are interested in.
-On the scatter plot on the Analyze page, you can choose the Receptor Volume for the y-axis and Pocket Rank for the x-axis.
-Also click on the Layouts button in the top-right corner and select the Analyze with 3D option to visualize a design unit with pocket receptor.
-This will show a visual representation of the protein structures of the representative conformations with a receptor corresponding to a selected pocket and receptor volume.
+Using the navigation bar, go to the Analyze page.
+Make sure that your Active Dataset is set to your Pocket Receptors (Probe Occupancy Analysis) dataset.
+On the scatter plot on the Analyze page, you can choose Receptor Volume for the y-axis and Pocket Rank for the x-axis.
+Also click on the ‘Layouts’ drop-down in the Active Data Bar and select the Analyze with 3D option to visualize a design unit with a pocket receptor.
+This shows a depiction of the protein structures of the representative conformations with a receptor corresponding to a selected pocket and receptor volume.

-• The Pocket Rank column in the SPREADSHEET shows the pocket rank determined by the free energy of probe-occupancy for a pocket.
+The Pocket Rank column in the Spreadsheet shows the pocket rank determined by the free energy of probe occupancy for a pocket.
 The pocket rank 0 has the lowest free energy.

-• Sort and Select Pocket Receptors:
+Sort and Select Pocket Receptors.

 Failure Report

 Your job might fail and generate a Failure Report.
 Open the Failure Report to see the instructions.
-The analysis can fail for multiple reasons:
+The analysis can fail for multiple reasons.

-• The cryptic pocket detection method you chose failed to detect a pocket.
+The cryptic pocket detection method you chose failed to detect a pocket.
 It is possible that one or all of our cryptic pocket detection methods fail to detect the pockets.
 All three methods use different approaches and define “cryptic pockets” in a different manner.
-For example, Probe Occupancy Analysis will fail if no sites with high probe occupancy were identified.
+For example, the Probe Occupancy Analysis Floe will fail if no sites with high probe occupancy were identified.

-• No significant conformational changes associated with cryptic pocket formation were observed during the simulation.
+No significant conformational changes associated with cryptic pocket formation were observed during the simulation.
 This could happen because of insufficient sampling or when the normal modes used as progress coordinates could not efficiently sample pocket formation.
-You may consider extending your weighted ensemble MD simulation using the Continue a Weighted Ensemble MD Simulation Floe and re-run the cryptic pocket analysis with the extended protein sampling.
+You may consider extending your weighted ensemble MD simulation using the Continue a Weighted Ensemble MD Simulation Floe and rerun the cryptic pocket analysis with the extended protein sampling.
 Alternatively, you can perform another weighted ensemble MD simulation using a different set of normal modes as progress coordinates with high variance in the region of interest in the target protein.